Sled dog: Sled dog breeds

 A dog's fur depends on its use.
 Freight dogs should have dense, warm coats to hold heat in, and sprint dogs have short coats that let heat out.
 Most sled dogs have a double coat, with the outer coat keeping snow away from the body, and a waterproof inner coat for insulation.
 In warm weather, dogs may have problems regulating their body temperature and may overheat.
 Their tails serve to protect their nose and feet from freezing when the dog is curled up to sleep.
 They also have a unique arrangement of blood vessels in their legs to help protect against frostbite.

 Appetite is a big part of choosing sled dogs; picky dogs off trail may be pickier on the trail.
-They are fed high-fat diets, and on the trail may eat oily salmon or blubbery sea mammals.
+They are fed high-fat diets, historically sled dogs ate a diet of oily salmon or blubbery sea mammals; however, dwindling salmon populations have resulted in mushers turning to alternate food sources including commercial dog food to feed their dogs.
 Sled dogs also must not be overly aggressive with other dogs.
 They also need a lot of exercise.

+Rising temperatures due to climate change have created a shift in the physical traits required for sled dogs to thrive in warmer environments.
+This includes breeding dogs with traits better suited for warmer conditions, which contrasts with traditional breeding practices focused on stamina for colder climates.

 Breeds

 Alaskan husky

-The most commonly used dog in dog sled racing, the Alaskan husky is a mongrel bred specifically for its performance as a sled dog.

-The first dogs arrived in the Americas 12,000 years ago; however, people and their dogs did not settle in the Arctic until the Paleo-Eskimo people 4,500 years ago and then the Thule people 1,000 years ago, both originating from Siberia.

-The word husky originated from the word referring to aboriginal Arctic people, in general, Eskimo, "...known as 'huskies', a contraction of 'Huskimos', the pronunciation given to the word 'Eskimos' by the English sailors of trading vessels."
-The use of husky is recorded from 1852 for dogs kept by Inuit.